materiaraiding/materiaraiding-old/tea.md

 Once these debuffs present themselves, another dark/light sword falls indicating the next **stillness/motion**.
 This is once again the same for everyone.

-Next, 3 of 4 of the north Perfect Alexander clones will shoot **Sacrament** line lasers, leaving 2 safe zones in the arena.
+Next, 3 out of 4 of the north Perfect Alexander clones will shoot **Sacrament** line lasers, leaving 2 safe zones in the arena.
 The Alexander clone that does not shoot will **always** be one of the 2 middle ones - looking at the diagram below, if (out of the 2 middle ones), the left does not shoot, the blue areas are safe and if the right one does not shoot, the green areas are safe.

 ![FCA](https://github.com/nozzyxx/materiaraiding/assets/160133948/9492ad23-92fd-433d-9b6c-4b28c71cb3f3)